qouteall/imm_ptl_wiki_copy/Dimension-Stack.md

 ### Re-configure Dimension Stack Using the Command

-This mod has command `/portal dimension_stack` (since MC 1.18) that allows re-configuring dimension stack after the world has been created.
+This mod has command `/portal dimension_stack` (since MC 1.18) that allows re-configuring dimension stack when the world was already created.